inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Day shift week is therefore Monday 08:15 to Sunday 20:14.

+Calculation for Left Leg motor block
-1. Look at day shift motor block assessment measurement intervals (for which the first of the pair in the measurement interval is between the hours of 08:15 and 20:14) each day.
+1. Look at day shift LEFT motor block assessment measurement intervals (for which the first of the pair in the measurement interval is between the hours of 08:15 and 20:14) each day.
 Reference measurement interval rules for tile calculation above making sure to not include any intervals after both scores have resumed to zero.
 2.   **Numerator** =count of time intervals that are ≤ 2:00 hours for the DAY category

+  3. **Denominator (unadjusted)** = count of all motor block assessment measurement intervals during the day shift
+  4. **Denominator (adjusted)** = count all day shift motor block assessment measurement intervals in that week that are > 4:00 hours and ADD +1 to denominator for each measurement interval missed.

 - *note SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideline)*

+For example: (i) an 4.01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional having missed the next expected measurement; (ii) 6.01 hr measurement interval will count as 3 in the adjusted denominator: (iii) 8.01hr measurement interval will count as 4 in the adjusted denominator etc.....

+5. Generate percentage of DAY SHIFT measurement intervals for that day shift week (line 222) that are 2 hour or less: numerator / denominator (adjusted)
+6. Generate weekly aggregated average for the DAY shift percentages that are 2 hours or less.

+ 7. SPC data point = average weekly aggregated day shift mean of numerator/denominator (adjusted) as percentage

+Calculation for Right Leg motor block
+1. Look at day shift RIGHT motor block assessment measurement intervals (for which the first of the pair in the measurement interval is between the hours of 08:15 and 20:14) each day.
+Reference measurement interval rules for tile calculation above making sure to not include any intervals after both scores have resumed to zero.
+2.   **Numerator** =count of time intervals that are ≤ 2:00 hours for the DAY category

   3. **Denominator (unadjusted)** = count of all motor block assessment measurement intervals during the day shift
   4. **Denominator (adjusted)** = count all day shift motor block assessment measurement intervals in that week that are > 4:00 hours and ADD +1 to denominator for each measurement interval missed.

+- *note SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideline)*

 For example: (i) an 4.01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional having missed the next expected measurement; (ii) 6.01 hr measurement interval will count as 3 in the adjusted denominator: (iii) 8.01hr measurement interval will count as 4 in the adjusted denominator etc.....

 5. Generate percentage of DAY SHIFT measurement intervals for that day shift week (line 222) that are 2 hour or less: numerator / denominator (adjusted)
+6. Generate weekly aggregated average for the DAY shift percentages that are 2 hours or less.

- 6. SPC data point = weekly aggregated day shift mean of numerator/denominator (adjusted) as percentage
+ 7. SPC data point = average weekly aggregated day shift mean of numerator/denominator (adjusted) as percentage

 ### n number for process limit

- Aggregate day shift weekly sum of point 3 denominator (unadjusted) = count of all motor block assessment measurement intervals during the day shifts in the week
+ Aggregate average weekly day shift weekly sum of point 3 denominator (unadjusted) = count of all motor block assessment measurement intervals during the day shifts in the week

 **Tooltip display** = process limit n-number with the label "number of measurements".